spike0en/Pacman_Archive/README.md

 - SHA-1 hash of `<name>-FullOTA.zip` file has been provided.
 It is to be noted that the built-in NothingOS Offline Updater Tool autonomously verifies file integrity.
 It initiates the update process only if the file aligns with the hash values specified in `payload-properties.txt`, which is obtained during the creation of the update package.

-- For further inquiries, discussions, and engaging content, users are encouraged to explore the [Nothing Phone (2a) Telegram Community](https://t.me/NothingPhone2a)
+- For further inquiries, discussions, and engaging content, users are encouraged to explore the [Nothing Phone (2a)](https://t.me/NothingPhone2a) & [Nothing Phone (2a) Plus](https://t.me/Phone2aPlus) Telegram Communities.

 ## Fastboot Flashing